15 Best Things to Do in Hyogo

 7. Arima Onsen

-Arima Onsen is considered as one of the best three hot springs in Japan.
-There are two types of spring waters: Kinsen that has brownish colour and contains iron and salt, and Ginsen that has no colour and contains radium and carbonate.
+Arima Onsen is considered one of the best three hot springs in Japan.
+There are two types of spring waters: Kinsen, which has a brownish colour and contains iron and salt, and Ginsen, which has no colour and contains radium and carbonate.

-Arima Onsen is one of the oldest hot springs in Japan from 8th century and also known as a favourite Onsen of Hideyoshi Toyotomi, one of the most famous Japanese samurai and warlord from the 16th century, whose statue can be found in the town.
+Arima Onsen is one of the oldest hot springs in Japan, from the 8th century, and is also known as a favourite Onsen of Hideyoshi Toyotomi, one of the most famous Japanese samurai and warlords from the 16th century, whose statue can be found in the town.

 More info: 10 Best Things to Do in Arima Onsen